cogroid/b-obstacles/00001/README.md

 4. Run dAtomSpace Tester

-5. App runs about 30 seconds, then it crashes
+5. App runs about 30 seconds, then it crashes.
+There is [tombstone file](https://github.com/cogroid/b-obstacles/files/8771985/tombstone_04.txt).

 6. View results in datomspace-test.txt file in Download folder